 Some bass have been shallow.
 The vast majority of our local spotted bass population can be found deeper.
 We have been concentrating in water depths from 30-55 feet deep.

 The ditch bite remains strong.

-The bass may move up shallower early in the day but this past week they have been staying deeper in the guts of the ditches most of the day.
+The bass may move up shallow early in the day.
+This past week they have been staying deeper in the guts of the ditches most of the day.